AcademySoftwareFoundation/rez/docs/source/ephemerals.rst

 =============

-In order for a package to inspect the ephemerals that are present in a runtime, there is an :attr:`~pkgdefrex.ephemerals` object provided, similar to the :attr:`~pkgdefrex.resolve` object.
-You would typically use the :func:`~pkgdefrex.intersects` function to inspect it, like so:
+In order for a package to inspect the ephemerals that are present in a runtime, there is an :attr:`ephemerals` object provided, similar to the :attr:`resolve` object.
+You would typically use the :func:`intersects` function to inspect it, like so:

 .. code-block:: python